Akshay-Dongare/Local-Coding-Assistant/README.md

 # Local-Coding-Assistant
-Building a Local Coding Assistant with Code Llama and Cody
+Building a Local Coding Assistant with Code Llama and Cody AI and Continue

+> Local Coding Assistants: Making coding more efficient, one model at a time!

 ## Getting up to speed
 * If you are just starting out with local LLMs, refer to my guide on setting up your own local LLM using Ollama here: https://github.com/Akshay-Dongare/Ollama-Local-LLM